RESETHACKER-COMMUNITY/What-Is-RESETHACKER/Departments.md

 ## How RESETHACKER Community is separated from the Departments?

-> We have created 4 departments based on the domain, skill and experience.Each Departments mainly focus on projects & Development where ResetHacker community focus on providing free cybersecurity knowledge Non-Technical & Technical people in IT sectors.
+> ResetHacker have created 4 departments based on the profession, skill and experience.
+Each Departments mainly focus on projects & Development where ResetHacker community focus on providing free cybersecurity knowledge to Non-Technical & Technical people in IT sectors.

 Index | Department
 --- | ---